Ylaaan/YNR/Storage/Ceph/Ceph_bashrc.md

   - [Table of contents](#table-of-contents)
   - [files contents](#files-contents)

-While using ceph on a [kubernetes](../Virtualisation/Containers/Kubernetes/Kubernetes_Commands.md) cluster, you must set an alias to use the [ceph commands](./Ceph_Commands.md) directly.
+While using Ceph on a [Kubernetes](../../Virtualisation/Containers/Kubernetes/K8s_commands.md) cluster, you must set an alias to use the [Ceph commands](./Ceph_Commands.md) directly.

 ## files contents